aDarkDev/llama3.1-telethon/README.md

 # llama3.1-telethon
-llama3.1 8B ai on telethon telegram robot
+llama3.1 8B ai on telethon telegram robot without hf token

 Note that this robot also works with `cpu` and has been tested and has no problems.